Akorikk/Oil_Retail/README.md

 next is configuration this configuration will return all the configuration like root dir source url etc so inside constant i have put all the yaml file path and i am reading the file fron constant

+use mlflow ui --backend-store-uri mlruns in command to see ui